mlte-team/a2it/framework/1_SDMT.md

 - Rationale: Prediction accuracy is self-evident.
 - Implementation: See task-appropriate model quality module.

+**Robustness to Naturally Occuring Data Challenges**
+- Objective: Ensure that the model is robust to naturally occuring data challenges that it will encounter in the ambient conditions of the system ([Berghoff et al. 2021](https://link.springer.com/chapter/10.1007/978-3-030-79150-6_21)).
+- Metric:
+- Rationale: Models implemented to a system will experience common data challenges like illumination, motion blue, occlusion, changes in perspective, and weather impacts.
+These peturbations affect the data and can have significant impacts on the quality of the model prediction which must be addressed before deployment. ([Russell & Norivg](http://aima.cs.berkeley.edu))
+- Implementation: Dependent on the identified data challenges; see references section at the bottom of this page for more resources on this type of robustness

+**Robustness to Adversarial Attack**
+- Objective: Ensure that the model is robust to sythentic manipulation or targeted adversarial attacks ([Hendrycks et al.](https://arxiv.org/pdf/2109.13916.pdf)).
+- Metric:
+- Rationale:
+- Implementation: Dependent on the identified adversary MLCO and MDCOA; see references section at the bottom of this page for more resources on this type of robustness

 **Fairness**
 - Objective: Data and models should be free of bias to avoid unfair treatment of certain groups, to ensure a fair distribution of benefits and costs, and to offer those affected an opportunity to seek redress against adverse decisions made by the system or the humans operating it ([Chouldechova & Roth 2018](https://arxiv.org/pdf/1810.08810.pdf)).
 - Metric: Statistical metrics of fairness include raw positive classification rate ([Feldman et al. 2015](https://arxiv.org/pdf/1412.3756v3.pdf)), false positive and false negative rates, or positive predictive value ([Chouldechova 2017](https://arxiv.org/pdf/1703.00056.pdf)).
 However, every fairness metric includes tradeoffs, so if this is important to the system then the model and system teams must have a conversation about the overall effects and the appropriate tradeoffs to ensure fairness.